Third Battle of Komárom (1849): Battle

 Leiningen retreated the III. corps in order, slowing the enemy's advance by deploying his artillery on the hills.
 Then they meet with the retreating I. corps, which have not done almost anything in the battle, and now they could repel, with joined forces the attacks of the pursuing Austrian cavalry brigade.
 During the retreat the I. corps being on the left flank, was affected the most by the attacks of the Austrian cavalry.
 The hussars did not engage fully against the superior enemy but tried to deal with them in cooperation with the infantry and artillery.
-They first entered in battle with the Austrian cavalry, then retreated, luring them near to the infantry which shooted volleys at the enemy, then the hussars, reinforced by their reserves counter-attacked.
+They first entered in battle with the Austrian cavalry, then retreated, luring them near to the infantry which shot volleys at the enemy, then the hussars, reinforced by their reserves counter-attacked.
 This stratagem was repeated two times, causing important losses to the Austrian cavalry.
 Emil Zámbory, the captain of the Ferdinand hussar regiment wrote in his memories that General Leiningen gathered hussar platoons from the Ferdinand, Hannover, Imperial, Coburg, and Hunyadi hussar regiments to form a hussar mass to defend the left flank attacked by the Lederer heavy cavalry brigade.
 The hussars attacked the heavy cavalry brigade from the front and both sides, while two of the Coburg hussar platoons, under the leadership of major Imre Új, attacked them from behind.
 At the same hussars split, and behind them, the battery of captain Ignác Németh came out and fired grapeshots on the Austrian cavalry.
 Seeing the failure of the Lederer brigade, General Karl von Simbschen sent a half battery and an uhlan platoon to support them.

 According to Haynau the attack of the Lederer brigade reinforced with the uhlans sent by Simbschen was successful against the, according to his opinion, 7 hussar platoons.
 The Austrian cavalry attacked in echelon formation, and forced the hussars to retreat.
 The hussars retreated in disorder within the cannons’ range of the fortress of Komárom.
 According to the Austrian high commander, in its last attack the Austrian cavalry attacked two infantry masses, two hussar platoons, and a battery, but these retreated inside the fortress cannons' range, where the Austrian riders did not follow them.
 Although Haynau affirms that the Russian division arrived there only after the pursuit ended, Panyutyin's report states that their 4. heavy battery participated in the pursuit, repulsing a hussar attack with grapeshots.